A man who is not only living out his calling but living IN it.

 One of the greatest books I’ve ever read was The Circle Maker by Mark Batterson.
 More people should read that and then just go do it!
 Stop begging Him for crap.
 Just go to God and say I have this vision for this thing we’re doing here, then bless Him and thank Him.
 You asked Him once and then go to Him in gratitude for all the awesomeness He does in our lives.

-I think, in the aftermath of that, my greatest answered prayer would be the fact that God blessed me with a long term partner, bone of my bone and flesh of my flesh.
+I think, in the aftermath of that, my greatest answered prayer would be the fact that God blessed me with a long-term partner, bone of my bone and flesh of my flesh.
 And then from that, He blessed us biological children, and then a niece we raised.
-The fruit of that the rootedness is in such contrast to where I came from, and has been revelatory to what I’m doing today.
+The fruit of that the rootedness is in such contrast to where I came from.
+It has been revelatory to what I’m doing today.

 To learn that when I smell that, to turn around and look at the awesome love of the risen Christ that’s waiting for me right there – that’s the transformation.
 And when I’m able to be a tool that God uses to take other people into that transformation, that’s the true glory.
 You know, so often we’re taught to repel from that, to run away from the tattooed gang member, to fear.
 When we really recognize that all fear really is – period – is a separation between us and God.
 Nothing more, nothing less.
 When we learn that, the door opens for multiple encounters with the risen Christ.